cardano-foundation/CIPs/CIP-0381/README.md

 150   15518  (94.7%)      5475914990  (54.8%)          644064   (4.6%)
 ```

-It's clear that the limiting factor is the script size: we can process about 300 G1 points or 150 G2 points
+It's clear from these figures that the limiting factor is the script size: about 300 G1 points or 150 G2 points
-in a single script before we run out of space, but we're only about 50% of the way to the maximum CPU budget.
+can be processed in a single script before exceeding the script size limit, but the maximum CPU usage is only 55%
-If we used blst serialisation instead then there would be some saving in execution time, but we'd only be
+of the the maximum CPU budget.
+If the serialisation (involving both x- and y-coordinates) was used instead then
-able to process about half as many points in a single script, and it's unlikely that the time savings would
+there would be some saving in execution time, but a single script would only be able to process about half as
-compensate for that.
-For example, uncompressing 50 G2 points would cost you about 1,655,000,000 CPU ExUnits
+many points and it's unlikely that the time savings would compensate for that.
+For example, uncompressing 50 G2
-and deserialising them would cost about 54,788,000, which is 1,600,000,000 ExUnits cheaper.
-This tool says
+points would cost about 1,655,000,000 CPU ExUnits and deserialising them would cost about 54,788,000, which is
-that's about 0.27 Ada.
-However, 50 serialised G2 points take up 4800 more bytes than 50 serialised ones,
+1,600,000,000 ExUnits cheaper.
+At the time of writing, this equates to 0.27 Ada.
+However, 50 serialised G2
-and the calculator tells me that the extra bytes would cost 0.36 Ada, so in fact using serialisation would
+points take up 4800 more bytes than 50 compressed ones, and the extra bytes would cost 0.36 Ada.
+Thuis using
-cost you 0.09 Ada more than using compression for the same number of points.
+serialisation would cost 0.09 Ada more than using compression for the same number of points.

-So even though uncompression is a lot more expensive per point than deserialisation, it looks as if the size
+In summary: even though uncompression is a lot more expensive per point than deserialisation, the size savings
-savings due to compression actually outweigh the speed gains due to serialisation because bytes per script
+due to compression actually outweigh the speed gains due to serialisation because bytes per script are a lot
-are a lot more expensive than ExUnits per script.
+more expensive than ExUnits per script in real terms.
+For this reason, we propose to support the compressed

-For that reason, these bindings support the compressed format and only the compressed format.
+format and only the compressed format.

-#### An important note on GT elements
+#### An important note on MlResult elements
-We intentionally limit what can be done with the GT element.
+We intentionally limit what can be done with the MlResult element.
 In fact, the only way that one can generate a
-GT element is using the `bls12_381_millerLoop` function.
+MlResult element is using the `bls12_381_millerLoop` function.
 Then these elements can only be used for operations among
-them (mult) and a final equality check (denote `final_verify`).
-In other words, GT elements are only there to eventually
+them (multiplication) and a final equality check (denoted `finalVerify`).
+In other words, MlResult elements are only there to eventually
 perform some equality checks.
 We thought of including the inverse
 function to allow division, but given that we simply allow for equality checks, if one needs to divide by `A`,
 then `A` can simply move to the other side of the equality sign.
 These limitations allow us for a performance
 trick, which is also used for the verification of BLS signatures.
 In a nutshell, a pairing is divided into two
 operations: (i) Miller loop, and (ii) final exponentiation.
 Both are expensive, but what we can do is first
-compute the miller loop, which already maps two points from G1 and G2 to GT.
+compute the Miller loop, which already maps two points from G1 and G2 to MlResult.
 Then we can use this result
-to perform the operations over these points (mults).
+to perform the operations over these points (multiplications).
 Finally, when we want to check for equality, we invert
 one of the two points (or equivalently in this case we compute the conjugate), and multiply the result by the
 other point.
 Only now we compute the final exponentiation
 and verify that the result is the identity element.
 In other words:
 * the 'partial pairing' function, `bls12_381_millerLoop` simply
-computes the miller loop
+computes the Miller loop
 * the equality check function, `bls12_381_finalVerify`, first
 computes an inverse, then a multiplication, a final exponentiation and checks that the element is the identity.

-While the results of the miller loop are already elements in Fp12, they are not necessarily part of the group.
+While the results of the Miller loop are already elements in Fp12, they are not necessarily part of the group.
 This
 is why we call the type used in the built-ins `bls12_381_MlResult` rather than `bls12_381_GT`.

-Using the estimates exposed in the section `Costing of function`, we can see how this representation of
+Using the estimates in the section `Costing of functions`, we can see how this representation of
 GT elements is beneficial.
 Assume that we want to check the following relation:
 `e(A,B) * e(C,D) =? e(E,F) * e(G,H)`.
-The miller look takes around 330us, and the final exponentiation
+The Miller loop takes around 330us, and the final exponentiation
 around 370us.
 A full pairing would be 700us, and therefore checking this relation would cost around
 2,8ms.
-If, instead, we break down the pairing into a miller loop and a final exponentiation, and only
+If, instead, we break down the pairing into a Miller loop and a final exponentiation, and only
-compute the latter once, the cost of the relation above would be 330 * 4 + 370 = 1,7ms.
+compute the latter once, the cost of the relation above would be 330 * 4 + 370 = 1.7ms.

 For this reason it is important to limit what can be done with `bls12_381_MlResult`, as the pairing really is not the full
-pairing operation, but only the miller loop.
+pairing operation, but only the Miller loop.
 ### Source implementation
 * [BLST](https://github.com/supranational/blst) library, providing the algebraic operations.
 * [cardano-base](https://github.com/input-output-hk/cardano-base/tree/master/cardano-crypto-class/src/Cardano/Crypto/EllipticCurve)